Abelian Splittings and JSJ-Decompositions of Bestvina--Brady Groups

-Suppose $\Gamma$ is not complete and has no cut-vertices, and $H_{\Gamma}$ acts non-trivially on a tree $T$ with abelian edge stabilizers.
-We want to find a separating clique in $\Gamma$.
-If there is an edge $e\in E(\Gamma)$ that acts hyperbolically on $T$, then $\Gamma$ contains a separating clique by Lemma \ref{hyperbolic edge gives a separating clique}.
+Suppose that $\Gamma$ is not a complete graph and has no cut-vertices, and let $BB_{\Gamma}$ act non-trivially on a tree $T$ with abelian edge stabilizers.
+If $\Gamma$ contains a hyperbolic edge, then it contains a separating clique by Lemma~\ref{star(e) contains a separating clique}.